 This is not a parable.
 It's all true; in the normal, generally accepted sense of the word "true".
 I've removed the most of the metaphor, and reinterpreted the "mystic" occurrences in materialistic terms.

-Since this occurred over the course of several years, nearly twenty years ago, a few mistakes are inevitable.
+Since this occurred over the course of several years, nearly forty years ago, a few mistakes are inevitable.
 Where the details have faded from my mind over the years (and I'm aware that they have faded) I've reconstructed them giving some indication that that's what I've done.

 In my last year of junior high, or maybe my first of senior high, I went through a period of poor health.
 It wasn't life-threatening, or debilitating; just a period when my resistance was down and I was laid low for a week at a time by every single bug that was going around.
 I was probably also clinically depressed.